Skip to Main Navigation

 Accelerating the clean energy transition and climate-smart land use

-The Canada-World Bank Clean Energy and Forests Climate Facility targets financing to where it is needed most in order to stimulate investment in inclusive, green growth.
+The Canada-World Bank Clean Energy and Forests Climate Facility targets financing to where it is needed most to stimulate investment in inclusive, green growth.

 • Catalyze and scale up clean energy climate financing across multiple sectors